 Technical explanation

-The name already reveals something about the operation of a heat pump; it pumps heat.
-But where does the heat pump get its heat from and how is this heat released in a usable form?
-Heat pumps work on the principle of evaporation (boiling) and condensation.
-To understand this better, we first look at the evaporation and condensation of water.
+The name already gives away something about how a heat pump works; it transfers heat.
+But where does the heat pump get its heat from, and how is this heat released in a usable form?
+Heat pumps operate on the principle of evaporation (boiling) and condensation.
+To better understand this, let's first look at the evaporation and condensation of water.

 Evaporation and condensation

-• Evaporation (boiling) = adding heat (extracting heat from a source)
+- Evaporate (boil) = supply heat (extract heat from a source)

 Boiling water - heat pump explanation

-In this cycle heat is transferred.
+Heat is transferred in this cycle.
 The energy required to evaporate the refrigerant is obtained from the outside air.
-Electricity is required to drive the compressor.
-The added electrical energy is released in the condenser.
+Electricity is needed to drive the compressor.
+The additional electrical energy is released in the condenser.
 The usable heat in the condenser is the heat extracted from the outside air to evaporate the refrigerant, plus the electricity consumed by the compressor.

 Heat pump extracts heat from the outside air